uOttawaCAV/ros-workspace/README.md

 ```bash
 source ros-workspace/install/setup.bash
 ```

+For additional information regarding each package, navigate to the readme within each of the packages

 # Notes
 When adding new packages, please create a separate branch then create a pull request.